ekosistema/audio-process/README.md

 The looped audio files will be saved in a "looped" subfolder within the input folder.

+### 4. Add Silence

+This option allows you to add silence to the beginning, end, or both sides of your audio files.

+When selected, you'll need to provide:
+- Input folder path
+- Silence duration in seconds
+- Position of the silence (a: before, d: after, b: both)

+The processed audio files will be saved in a "silenced" subfolder within the input folder.

 ## 4. Troubleshooting

 - If you encounter a "command not found" error when trying to run `audio_process`, make sure you've restarted your terminal or run `source ~/.bashrc` after installation.
 - If you get errors related to missing dependencies, try running the installation command again.
 - For issues with processing specific audio files, ensure that ffmpeg is correctly installed and that the files are in a supported format (.mp3, .wav, .ogg, or .flac).
 - If you have problems with the installation script, make sure you have an active internet connection and that you can access GitHub.
+- If you encounter input errors when entering numeric values, the script will now prompt you to enter a valid number instead of crashing.
+Simply follow the on-screen instructions to enter a valid input.

 ## 5. File Descriptions